Major Mackenzie Drive: Name

 The road is named after Lex MacKenzie, a former local politician and World War I veteran (with Major being a reference to his military rank), although the road is officially spelled "Major Mackenzie" with a lowercase K.

 The section west of Yonge Street was originally known as Maple Side Road (after the community of Maple though which it passed) while the portion east of Yonge was Seventeenth Avenue before being named after Lex Mackenzie, although a bypassed cul-de-sac near Warden Avenue is still named Old '17th Avenue.

 History

 The road was laid out by early settlers as a concession road across the original York County to divide the land into farms.
-Most of the farmland is now gone (although some remains protected in eastern Markham within the Rouge National Urban Park) as residential development expands in York Region towards the north.
+Most of the farmland has now been developed (although some remains protected in eastern Markham within the Rouge National Urban Park) as residential development expanded northwards in York Region.

+In 2020, a new alignment of Major Mackenzie was constructed in tandem with the northward extension of Highway 427 between Huntington Road and York Road 27 (former Highway 27).
+The 427 extension opened on September 18, 2021.

 Communities

-Major Mackenzie Drive stretches across Vaughan, Richmond Hill and Markham.
-Here are some nearby communities it runs through:
+Communities Major Mackenzie Drive passes through as it runs across York Region, listed by municipality: